 The latest official date for becoming fully enrolled or for resolving temporary enrolment is recorded on our Enrolment Deadlines webpage.

-For students starting a programme in January 2023, the enrolment deadline is 3 February 2023.
-If you have been granted temporary enrolment, you must convert this to full enrolment by 10 February 2023.
+For students starting a programme in August or September 2023, the enrolment deadline is 9 October 2023.
+If you have been granted temporary enrolment, you must convert this to full enrolment by 13 October 2023.

-You must complete Pre-Enrolment in MySIS by your enrolment deadline (3 February 2023).
+You must complete Pre-Enrolment in MySIS by your enrolment deadline.
 Failure to do so will mean that Registry Services will not be able to proceed with your enrolment.
 If you complete Pre-Enrolment after the enrolment deadline, Registry Services will seek authorisation from your School/Institute who have the final decision on whether they will or will not allow you to enrol late onto the programme before they can proceed.